-Course Page for Spring 2017 - Pray, John
+Course Page for Fall 2017 - Scheiber Jurss, Hannah

-This is the classroom component of a clinical offering of the Frank J. Remington Center.
+This is a clinical offering of the Frank J. Remington Center.
 Students in the project work under clinical faculty supervision on cases appointed by the State Public Defender providing representation to criminal defendants on direct appeal of their convictions and sentences.
 Along with work on actual cases, the project includes a classroom component in which students study the appeals process, client-centered representation, and persuasive advocacy.
-Students must commit to continue in the Spring for at least 3 credits.
+Students must commit to continue in the Spring for 3 credits.
 The Spring portion is separately listed as "Appellate Advocacy II."